Napoléon (coin): First authorized by the Monetary Ordinance of 28 March 1803

 Napoleon tried to unify Europe and almost succeeded, especially in terms of the coinage.
 The Napoleon coin was first authorized by a Monetary Ordinance of 28 March 1803 by the Premier Consul (First Consul) Napoleon Bonaparte.
 The 20 franc gold pieces which he authorized in 1803, became the model of all the coins of the Latin Monetary Union which circulated in Europe until 1914.
 The French coin carries the effigy, in profile, Napoleon, who would later become the French Emperor.
 The coins had the same value as the Louis, which bears the likeness of the pre-French Revolution King Louis XIV.
 For Napoleon, there were ostensibly seven types or varieties of the coins minted.
 In general the varieties differed in terms of obverse legend, reverse legends, portraiture, and calendaring system.
 For each variety, there was a new enabling statute or executive decree: 28 March 1803; 7 April 1803; 26 June 1804; 8 September 1805; 11 February 1807; 5 August 1807; and 22 October 1808.
 By extension, the term Napoleon is applied today to all the various types of 20 franc French gold pieces.

 "The Euro before the Euro"

-Although the portraits and legends changed with the political changes in France, the denomination remained in usage until the First World War under what was known as the Latin Monetary Union, the "Euro before the Euro", so-to-speak.
+Although the portraits and legends changed with the political changes in France, the denomination remained in usage until World War I under what was known as the Latin Monetary Union, the "Euro before the Euro", so-to-speak.
 Switzerland had 20 Swiss franc pieces, Spain had 20 peseta coins, Italy had 20 lira pieces, Belgium had 20 Belgian franc coins, and Greece had 20 drachma coins, all of which circulated and were accepted throughout Europe.
 Only for political reasons did the United Kingdom and the German Empire refuse to follow this direction.
 Attempts were even taken to explore the unification of the European currency with the American dollar, which explains the extremely rare U.S. pattern coins carrying $4 marking on the face and 25 franc markings on the reverse.